Paul William Roberts: Political stance

 Although praised by Noam Chomsky and others on the Left for his tireless opposition to the 2003 invasion of Iraq and ongoing US policies in the Middle East and Persian Gulf, Roberts' criticisms of neoconservatism and its influence over foreign policy seem to stem from deeper philosophical differences with the ideas of Leo Strauss, who many regard as the founder of the new Right's ideology.
 Roberts contended that Strauss is guilty of a fundamental and possibly willful misreading of Plato that stems from using al-Farabi's Commentary rather than the Socratic texts.
 He also placed Strauss within the context of Nietzsche, Adorno, Heidegger and other exponents of what he termed "philosophical fascism".

+A believer of Sathya Sai Baba, Roberts defended him against allegations of misconduct, claiming that Sai Baba "emanated love and could perform extraordinary actions defying explanation.
+No matter what is said about him, I can only speak for myself, and I have never had any reason to doubt that he is what he said he is."

-Roberts was a long-time friend of the writers Martin Amis, with whom he shared a house at Oxford, and Christopher Hitchens.
+Roberts was a long-time friend of the writers Martin Amis, with whom he shared a house at Oxford, and Christopher Hitchens, despite disagreeing with the latter's strong, outspoken and unapologetic atheism.

 Roberts was for many years a supporter of Israel but he increasingly criticized Israeli policies and expressed sympathy for the plight of Palestinians, stating that he viewed them as "more sinned against than sinning".